fkalis/bash-onedrive-upload/README.md

 Keep in mind that this will be the new root folder of your OneDrive as seen by this script.
 The script does *not* support escaping the root by using `../`.

+### Less permissions for uploads

+If you don't want the script to have access to all your folders and files you can request less permissions during the authorization process.
+Simply change the value

+    export api_permissions="onedrive.readwrite"

+to

+    export api_permissions="onedrive.approot"

+and run the authorization process.
+You might need to remove the apps permissions prior to that ([Link](https://account.live.com/consent/Manage)) if you have already requested `onedrive.readwrite` permissions.

 ### Number of simultaneous uploads

 If the script does not fully utilize your bandwidth, you can maybe speed things up a little bit by increasing the value of `max_upload_threads`.